4lowtherabbit/Labwebappslow/README.md

 ![](https://github.com/4lowtherabbit/Labwebappslow/blob/master/imag.png)

 ## Deployment Instructions:
-1. Clone the repository to local.
+1. Download the solution as a zip file to local.
-2. Open the solution in Visual Studio.
-3. Publish it to Azure.
+2. Drag & drop the zip file to the wwwroot folder of an empty site to deploy it.